 }

 To get super fancy with our print function, we can also implement a macro that allows us to print to the console using the same syntax as the standard library's println! macro.
-All we need to do for this is implement the core::fmt::Write for our print function.
+All we need to do for this is implement the core::fmt::Write trait for our print function.

 src/utils.rs